-Comment: Since the last brand performance check Suitsupply has invested in more due diligence before placing orders at new production locations.
-CSR developed a risk assessment tool that shows the severity and likelihood of CoLP violations per country, that can easily be compared against each other.
+Comment: SuitSupply has invested in due diligence before placing orders at new production locations.
+The CSR department developed a risk assessment tool indicating the severity and likelihood of Code of Labour Practices violations per country.
 This tool informs the buying department and is used when discussing potential new production countries.

-Before starting with a new supplier, Suitsupply discusses it's FWF membership with them, and stresses the importance of the supplier being committed to cooperate and be transparent.
+Before starting with a new supplier, SuitSupply discusses its FWF membership with them, and stresses the importance of the supplier being committed to cooperate and be transparent.
 The member company asks the supplier to fill in the FWF questionnaire.
 Next to that, an external audit report is requested.
-Where this report does not exist, or provides too little information, Suitsupply asks the supplier to cooperate with a FWF audit.
-When a FWF audit is not possible because FWF is not active in the country, Suitsupply arranges an audit using the FWF audit methodology.
-The member company consults online resources and local NGOs to develop an understanding of the potentials risks of CoLP violation in the country.
+Where this report does not exist, or provides too little information, SuitSupply asks the supplier to cooperate with an audit.
+The member company also consults online resources and local NGOs to develop an understanding of the potential risks of Code of Labour Practices violation in the country.